aailabkaist/EgoPlan_Challenge_Team_AAILab/README.md

 ## Overview
 ![Teaser image](./figure/Overview_v5.png)

 Our method consists of two components: Direct Preference Optimization (DPO) and Retrieval-Augmented Generation (RAG).
-We retrieve and add additional narration using RAG, and train Multi-modal Large Language Models (MLLMs) with DPO loss.
+We retrieve and add additional narration from action database using RAG, and train Multi-modal Large Language Models (MLLMs) with DPO loss.

 ## Dataset and Model Checkpoint
 - Our implementation is based on [EgoPlan-Bench](https://github.com/ChenYi99/EgoPlan).